Utilizing Heat Maps to Track and Analyze User Behavior

 Cons:

 Heatmapping along with scroll mapping and confetti views can provide great insight as to how users are viewing and using your site.
-The game changer is that these tools give site administrators to ability to see firsthand what’s working and what isn’t.
+The game changer is that these tools give site administrators the ability to see firsthand what’s working and what isn’t.
 We’ve done extensive heatmapping on our own website and as a result we’ve tested new buttons, call-to-actions, menu/page layout, content restructure, amongst other things.

 Have any questions, or simply want to learn more about heatmapping?
 Our certified team of digital marketing strategists is happy to help.
 Contact us today.